jochshen/cse15l-lab-reports/Week3Lab.md

 1728:                Ladin's supporters might retaliate, perhaps taking U.S. citizens in Kandahar
 ```

 ***Since I specified which specific file and didn't use `*`, it didn't return the file name like the other example.
-It just display the line number and contents of the line the word appears in.***
+It just displayed the line number and contents of the line the word appears in.***

 3. ` grep -c `: returns the number of times the word appears.
 Helpful when you want to count the number of times a pattern appears in a file.